Slam-Dunk-Software/eps_docs/concepts/customize-md.md

 ## LLM-friendliness

 One flat file, one fetch.
-An LLM answering "how do I change the transcription model in tech_talker?" can fetch `CUSTOMIZE.md` directly and get the answer without navigating a doc site.
-This is a design constraint, not a coincidence.
+An LLM answering "how do I change the data directory in [CRM](https://github.com/Slam-Dunk-Software/crm/blob/main/CUSTOMIZE.md)?" can fetch `CUSTOMIZE.md` directly and get the answer without navigating a doc site.